 Because stereotactic radiation is more precise, some radiation oncologists have begun using it even when there are no data to show it is more effective than other forms of radiation.
 For example, Narang and his colleagues found in a study that 66 percent of U.S. hospitals and private practices surveyed advertised the use of stereotactic radiation to treat cancer types, such as pancreatic and prostate cancer, that at the time had not been endorsed for the procedure by the National Comprehensive Cancer Network (NCCN), a professional association of cancer centers in the U.S. that issues evidence-based treatment guidelines.
 The study was published in the

-Journal of Oncology Practice (JOP)
+Journal of Oncology Practice (JOP) in January 2013.

 Joseph Herman, a radiation oncologist at the Johns Hopkins University School of Medicine and one of the study’s authors, says that the technology’s uses are expanding so fast that professional guidelines may lag behind current clinical practices.
 For example, a year after the JOP study was published, the NCCN changed its guidelines, adding stereotactic radiation as a treatment option for men with prostate cancer at clinics with the appropriate technology and expertise.